deadman96385/Desktop-Hackintosh-Config/README.md

 * dAGPM - Enables Nvidia and AMD HDMI Audio

 ## TODO
-1. Install BCM943602CS PCI-E WIFI/BT card when it arrives
 2. Map the USB Ports in the proper way instead of injecting them all
 3. Test HDMI Audio it should work but idk